HAMZATURTUS/ctf/cryptography/MetaCTF/Runway.md

 param_5 = r8
 ```

-According to the decompilation, param_6 represents the name of the file we want to open.
+The decompilation shows that param_6 represents the name of the file we want to open.
 To find the register it represents, we just need to view the lines before <+150> and see how the registers are organized before “fopen” is called.
 According to the [linux system call table](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/), rdi represents the address of the name of the file we want to open.

 <img width="707" height="221" alt="image" src="https://github.com/user-attachments/assets/94b33d34-bafc-4f1f-ae70-50508dd697c0" />